Search: Advanced search

 Cable Matters 107006 Thunderbolt 3 to Dual DisplayPort Adapter for Windows & Mac Computers

 While the Thunderbolt 3 to Dual DisplayPort Adapter utilizes the reversible USB-C connector, it only supports Thunderbolt 3 enabled computers such as the 2016 and 2017 MacBook Pro.
 It will not work with computers that are equipped with USB-C but not Thunderbolt 3 such as the Lenovo Yoga 900 or a Chromebook.
-Check for the Thunderbolt symbol near the port on your computer.
+Check for the Thunderbolt symbol near the port on your computer or refer to the below list.

 Dual video-out not working, only one display has video: